Leenday/cv/index.md

 * Automated recurring invoice processing, reducing manual workload for users
 * Optimized SQL queries for better performance, including Arel.sql usage
 * Resolved bugs and collaborated closely with QA, developers, and business stakeholders to improve product quality
+* Dockerized the development environment, implementing Docker Compose for a streamlined and consistent workflow

 ***